 This course continues the work begun in PT 553 to develop the skills necessary to contribute to clinical research related to physical therapy.
-While continuing to work in small groups, students in this course will continue to build on the area of inquiry established in PT 553 which included articulation of a research question and a preliminary evidence-based literature review.
-This semester students will refine the poster developed in PT 553 and present the poster in a professsiional conference type format.
-In addition, this semester each group of students will work as participants in the faculty mentor's research.
-Groups will meet regularly throughout the semester with the faculty mentor for discussion of key issues related to the research process including analysis and synthesis of the research literature, experimental design, methodology, data analysis, etc. Each group will construct a research proposal that meets all the criteria for submission to the Daemen College Human Subjects Research Review Committee.
-A written comprehensive evidence-based literature review will be submitted by each group reflecting the semester's work.
-Students are also expected to participate collaboratively in data collection and analysis.
+While working in small groups, students in this course will continue to build on the area of inquiry established in PT 553 which included articulation of a research question and a preliminary evidence-based literature review.
+Groups will meet regularly throughout the semester with the faculty mentor for discussion of key issues related to the research process including analysis and synthesis of the research literature, experimental design, methodology, data analysis, etc. Each group will experience the process of beginning a research project by working on the development of a research proposal that meets all the criteria for submission to the Daemen University Institutional Review Board - Human Subjects Research and participating in training essential to research.
+A comprehensive evidence-based literature review table, references and introduction section of the final manuscript will be submitted by each group reflecting the semester's work.
+Students are also expected to participate collaboratively in data collection and analysis across the Spring/Fall PT 554/PT555 course sequence.
 Prerequisites: PT Second Year Spring professional status or permission of PT Department.
 (GR)